 2. Residence status of Germans and their dependants in the United Kingdom

-Once the transition period ends on 31 December 2020, EU citizens resident in the United Kingdom will have to apply to the EU Settlement Scheme to continue living in the United Kingdom after 30 June 2021.
+EU citizens who took up residence in the United Kingdom prior to 1 January 2021 have to apply to the EU Settlement Scheme to continue living in the United Kingdom after 30 June 2021.
+You should submit your application as soon as possible, and by 30 June 2021 at the very latest.
 You can get pre-settled status or settled status, depending on how long you have been living in the United Kingdom when you apply.
-Any other changes after the end of the transition period are dependent on the outcome of the ongoing negotiations on the United Kingdom’s future relationship with the EU.

 EU students who have already taken up residence in the United Kingdom before 31 December 2020 must submit an application under the EU Settlement Scheme to secure the rights associated with settled status or pre-settled status.
 They must have taken up residence and be able to prove their physical presence.

 EU students moving to the United Kingdom after 31 December 2020 to study must apply for a student visa (for which a charge applies) beforehand, even if their course started in 2020.
 This gives them considerably fewer rights than people who have acquired settled status or pre-settled status.